spencertipping/caterwaul/src/core.md

 Trees are singly-linked (parent->child).
 Parents link to children using named methods; these methods are:

-    lhs()  <- for binary operators, returns the left-hand operand; for ternaries, returns the 'then' case rhs()  <- for binary operators, returns the right-hand operand; for ternaries, returns the 'else' case v()    <- for unary operators, returns the operand cond() <- for ternary operators, returns the conditional expression name() <- for identifiers, the name of the identifier
+    lhs()  <- for binary operators, returns the left-hand operand; for ternaries, returns the 'then' case; for right-unary, returns the operand rhs()  <- for binary operators, returns the right-hand operand; for ternaries, returns the 'else' case; for left-unary, returns the operand cond() <- for ternary operators, returns the conditional expression name() <- for named functions, returns the name as an identifier node

+Statement block-mode constructs use 'cond' to mean 'the thing in parentheses':

+    for (cond) {lhs}       if (cond) {lhs} [else {rhs}] while (cond) {lhs}     do {lhs} while (cond) try {lhs} rhs          catch (cond) lhs [finally {rhs}] with (cond) {lhs}      switch (cond) {lhs}
+    function (cond) {lhs}  function name (cond) {lhs}
+    return [cond]          var cond             <- important!
+    break [cond]           continue [cond]
+    throw [cond]           case cond

+This layout has the desirable property that 'lhs' is always interpreted in statement mode, and 'cond' is usually interpreted in expression mode.
+The only exception is 'for', which allows for two different interpretations of its conditional structure:

+    for (init; cond; increment) {body}
+    for (x in y) {body}

+Return, throw, break, continue, var, and case all use 'cond' instead of 'lhs' because their argument is not in the same context.
+For instance, 'return {foo: bar}' causes {foo: bar} to be interpreted as an expression, not a statement.
+Similarly, 'break foo' causes 'foo' to be interpreted as a label, not a statement.

 ## Hinting